bioglaze/dgfxbase/README.md

 ## Building (Windows)

-  - (optional) If you want to modify the SPIR-V shaders, Install VulkanSDK 1.0.46.0
+  - (optional) If you want to modify the SPIR-V shaders, Install VulkanSDK.
   - (optional) If you want to modify the SPIR-V shaders, Run `compile_shaders.bat` to compile GLSL shaders into SPIR-V.
   - If you use VisualD, navigate into the project directory in command prompt and run `dub generate visuald`.
 Else run `dub build`
   - When you run the project, you should see some meshes and lines.